 With Mapme you can draw lines and shapes on your map using our powerful drawing tools.

 However, there are use cases where manually drawing on the map is not practical.
-For example, drawing a detailed route between 2 cities would be both very times consuming and difficult.
+For example, drawing a detailed route between 2 cities would be both very times consuming and difficult or drawing the borders for a country or state.

 Therefore, Mapme lets you add on your map drawings of lines and shapes by importing GPX or KML files.